-- 3. Is the community participating in the National Flood Insurance Program or has less than one year passed since FEMA notification of Special Flood Hazards? - ✓ Yes, the community is participating in the National Flood Insurance Program.
+3. Is the community participating in the National Flood Insurance Program or has less than one year passed since FEMA notification of Special Flood Hazards?

-Based on the response, the review is in compliance with this section.
+✓ Yes, the community is participating in the National Flood Insurance Program.

 Flood insurance under the National Flood Insurance Program must be obtained and maintained for the economic life of the project, in the amount of the total project cost or the maximum coverage limit, whichever is less.